processone/docs.ejabberd.im/content/admin/guide/clustering.md

 # Clustering

+* This line is a placeholder to generate the table of contents {:toc}
+---

 ## How it Works

 A XMPP domain is served by one or more `ejabberd` nodes.
 These nodes can